uscensusbureau/accelerate/pages/landing.md

         <div class="card">
           <img src="{{site.baseurl}}/assets/img/graphics/ambassador.svg" />
           <h3>Become an Ambassador</h3>
           <p>Interested in making a difference on your own?
-Use our resources to create content that will resonate with your community and become part of a rapid response network that will support civil rights groups and community-based organizations.</p>
+Use our resources to create content that will resonate with your community and become part of a rapid response network that will support civil rights groups and community-based organizations to counter disinformation.</p>
         </div>
         <div class="button-wrapper">
           <div class="button-bg blue"></div>